focus-editor/focus/LOG.md

 - Before I ship:
     + Show in the program title when it's running in debug mode
     + Support tabs (just draw them, not even necessarily wide, just draw in some way - but wide would be best)
+    + Finish text input improvements
     - Tokenizer parses everything correctly
-    - Finish text input fixes
     - Ignore project folders which are children of another project folder?
     - Show help on F1
     - Bake fonts